 Tax planning with your tax advisor should be undertaken well in advance of 30 June to ensure the resolution can be made with tax effective considerations in mind.

 Broadly, where your annual income exceeds the average, you will receive a tax offset to reduce your tax payable, and if your income is below the average, you will have to pay extra tax.
 You can elect to withdraw from the averaging system for ten income years and pay tax at ordinary rates.
-It is a non-revocable election, and you will not re-enter the averaging system until year 11.
+It is a non-revocable election, and you cannot re-enter the averaging system until year 11.

 A farm management deposit (FMD) can be used to shift income from good years to bad years to manage seasonal fluctuations.